 Plato’s theory of recollection also needs the notion of a being that can survive in different lives and between lives.
 If you believe that we are born from nothing and that when we die we go back to nothing, then the idea of recollection is simply impossible.
-(One scholar tried to justify it as an instinctive understanding of genes and heredity, which it clearly is not.)
+(One scholar I’ve read tried to justify it as an instinctive understanding of genes and heredity, which it clearly is not.)
 Recollection is the idea that the soul is in the possession of certain knowledge, and that learning in certain areas is recollecting that knowledge, or, if you want, learning is not so much adding to what we know, but rather finding a higher place in ourselves where that knowledge already resides.
-So the confusion over the nature of friendship is not because we don’t know what it is when we see it.
-Friendship as a Platonic form is an astral experience, the meeting and comingling of souls, and our confusion is because we try to bring that experience to the physical world, where it can only exist as a shadow or intimation.
+Our confusion over the nature of friendship is not because we don’t know what it is when we see it.
+Friendship (as a Platonic form) is an astral experience, the meeting and comingling of souls, and our confusion is because we try to bring that experience to the physical world, where it can only exist as a shadow or intimation.
 We have a recollection of the experience, so we know what it is, but when we try to practice it in our day to day world it is far from perfect.

 Shades of the prison-house begin to close